The Environments

 "Teach me to think for myself and to discover the world"

-The elementary child develops their social and moral sense, group projects and abstract reasoning.
-The program is organized around the 5 great lessons: the history of the universe, the history of life, the history of human beings, the history of writing and the history of numbers.
-These founding narratives give the child a global and coherent vision of the world.
+Elementary children grow their social and moral sense, take on group projects, and start to reason in the abstract.
+The programme is organised around the five Great Lessons: the story of the universe, of life, of human beings, of writing, and of numbers.
+These founding stories give the child a coherent picture of the world to think within.